Carl Zoll: Football

 The 1919 Green Bay Packers, featuring Carl Zoll (fifth from the right) and his brother Martin (fourth from the left), went 10–1 during their inaugural season.

-In 1918, Zoll started playing with a semi-professional football team in Green Bay, which had gone undefeated by the start of November.
-He played at the position of guard.
-Zoll and teammate Nate Abrams left the team in November to join the United States Army.
+In 1918, Zoll started playing with a semi-professional football team in Green Bay, primarily as a guard; the team was successful, having gone undefeated by the start of November.
+Zoll and teammate Nate Abrams left the team that month though to join the United States Army.
 Upon his return from the Army, Zoll joined the newly-formed Green Bay Packers in 1919, training with the team in the evenings after his afternoon wrestling practices.
-He was the heaviest player for the Packers in their inaugural season, weighing 215 lb while standing at 5 ft 9 in.
+He was the heaviest player for the Packers in their inaugural season, weighing 215 lb, while standing at 5 ft 9 in.
 The 1919 Packers won their first 10 games before a loss to the Beloit Fairies in the season finale by a score of 6–0.
 He played in 10 games for the first Packers team, starting nine at guard.